C&E SOC/AGROECOL/AGRONOMY/ENTOM/ENVIR ST 103 — Agroecology: An Introduction to the Ecology of Food and Agriculture

 Introduction to demographic concepts, methods, data, and trends for application in business, government, planning and other applied areas.
 Emphasis on U.S. census data and their uses.

 Practical experience in techniques of social research through assignment to a research project for the semester.
-Lectures, readings, and discussions of the art and practice of research and the writing of research reports.
-For undergraduate and graduate students participating in the department's Concentration in Analysis and Research.
-Open only to students currently enrolled in CAR
+Focuses on the art and practice of research and the writing of research reports.

 Issues involved in decision-making regarding technological risks and risk management in areas such as nuclear power, hazardous waste disposal, and pollution control.
 Risk perception and cognitive biases; risk analysis and decision analysis; political issues in risk management; regulatory mechanisms; and risk communication.
 Selected case studies.